 Due to its enormous size, China’s climate varies considerably across the country.
 For example, the northeast of China is hot and dry during the summer but icy cold in the winter.
 The southeast of the country is semi-tropical, having hot, wet summers and cool winters.
 Central areas of China also experience a lot of rainfall, with warm summers and cool winters.

-In the north of the country, it’s possible to find a variety of ski resorts open during the winter.
-In the south, there are gorgeous tropical beaches.
+In the north of China, it’s possible to find a variety of ski resorts open during the winter.
+In the south, there are beautiful tropical beaches.

 China is in Southeast Asia and spans along the coast of the Pacific Ocean.
 As the world’s third-largest country, it has a coastline that runs for 18,000 kilometres, and it borders 14 countries.
 The landscape in China is varied, with many plains, mountains, foothills, and basins.
 It’s also home to the highest peak in the world, that of Mount Everest (the international border between China and Nepal runs across the summit).

-There are four main regions in the country; the North, South, Northwest, and Qinghai-Tibetan areas.
+There are four main regions in China: the North, South, Northwest, and Qinghai-Tibetan areas.
 Each has its own distinct cultural elements.
 China is further divided into 23 provinces, four municipalities, five autonomous regions, and two Special Administrative Regions.

-The country’s major religion is Taoism (also known as Daoism), while Buddhism is also prominent.
-Confucianism, a set of philosophies and ethical beliefs, is also followed widely.
+The country’s major religion is Taoism (also known as Daoism), but Buddhism is also prominent.
+Confucianism (a set of philosophies and ethical beliefs) is also followed widely.
 This is closely linked to the hierarchical structure of the family, which has central importance in China.